wix-incubator/books-manager-home-exam/README.md

 8. **SHAYKA who they should send their submissions? they need to add someone/entity as a contributor. we probabyl need a generic github user from IT to handle this submissions...**

 ## Your mission, should you choose to accept it
-Create a book keeping web app that has two main components:
+Create a book keeping web app that has two main pages:
 - books search
 - books collections

+> A book collection is just a list of books under some topic, for example "To read" collection which includes all of the books you want to read or a "Read" collection which includes all of the books you have read.

 As a user you want to be able to do the following actions:
  - Search for books by name and show some basic info on each search result, like cover image, authors and publication year (feel free to show more info).